 Tighten cell wall junctions

 When it comes to building resiliency, we’re talking about improving gut health.
 And remember, gut health is much more than just rumen function.
-While what happens in the rumen is critically important, it is also imperative to prevent pathogens from entering the lower gut.
-If we can tighten the junctions between cell walls and close the holes that would allow pathogens to enter the digestive tract, we can prevent them from doing damage.
+While what happens in the rumen is critically important, it is also imperative to prevent pathogens from entering the bloodstream.
+If we can tighten the junctions between cell walls and close the holes that would allow pathogens to enter the bloodstream, we can prevent them from doing damage.

 Another pathogen has recently become prolific in dairy herds, and that is bovine avian influenza (BAI).
 While hygiene is critically important to the prevention of BAI, when we shore up gut health and tighten cell junctions, we free up energy to allow cows to take on other pathogenic insults.